BBC Scotland

-BBC Scotland operates television channels such as the Scottish variant of BBC One, the BBC Scotland channel and the Gaelic-language channel BBC Alba, and radio stations BBC Radio Scotland and Gaelic-language BBC Radio nan Gaidheal.

 History

+Radio services

 The first radio service in Scotland was launched by the British Broadcasting Company on 6 March 1923.
 Named 5SC and located in Bath Street in Glasgow, the services gradually expanded to include the new stations 2BD, 2DE and 2EH, based at Aberdeen, Dundee and Edinburgh respectively.
 Around 1927, the new Corporation, as the BBC now was, decided to combine these local stations into regions under the generic banner of the BBC Regional Programme.
 Regional programmes throughout the UK were merged to form the BBC Home Service in 1939, and, with a break for the Second World War, national opt outs remained on the station and its successor BBC Radio 4 until the establishment of a separate BBC Radio Scotland in November 1978.

+Television services

-Television in Scotland began formally on 14 March 1952 using the 405-line television system broadcast from the Kirk o'Shotts transmitter.
+Television in Scotland began formally on 14 March 1952 using the 405-line television system broadcast from the Kirk o' Shotts transmitter.
 In the beginning, all programmes came from London but some with Scottish content were made using an outside broadcast unit.
 By 1962, there were plans for television news interview studios in Edinburgh and Aberdeen.
 Eventually, BBC Scotland established the right to "opt-out" of the network more and more.
-When BBC Two arrived in Scotland in 1966 (having begun in London two years earlier and spread across the country), broadcasts began in black and white on 625-lines CCIR System I from the Black Hill transmitter.
+When BBC Two arrived in Scotland in 1966 (having begun in London two years earlier and spread across the country), broadcasts began in black and white on 405-lines from the Black Hill transmitter.
 BBC Two upgraded to PAL colour in 1967 (including Scotland) across the UK, with BBC One (network programmes only at first, with local output still in black-and-white) and STV following in December 1969, and in 1971, BBC Scotland's Queen Margaret Drive Studio "A" in Glasgow became one of the first regional studios in Britain to upgrade to colour.

 In September 1998, BBC Choice Scotland was launched as BBC Scotland's first digital service.

+Recent years

 For many years, BBC Scotland has tried to increase the number of programmes it makes to be shown on the networks.
-This ambition was greatly aided by the move of BBC Scotland's headquarters in 2007 from Queen Margaret Drive to BBC Pacific Quay where state of the art digital studios were built and by the decision of the BBC centrally to move a number of programme departments, such as Children's, out of London.
+This ambition was greatly aided by the move of BBC Scotland's headquarters in 2007 from Queen Margaret Drive to BBC Pacific Quay where state of the art digital studios were built.
+In March 2021, a decision was taken by the BBC to relocated jobs and departments from London to other parts of the BBC network, including BBC Scotland.
+As part of the restructure, the technology team for the BBC moved from London to Glasgow.
+Productions by the BBC such as The Weakest Link, Newsnight Review and "at least one Saturday night primetime show" would be relocated to Scotland, produced by BBC Scotland in Glasgow.

+The BBC's flagship political and debating programme, Question Time, had its permanent base moved to Glasgow in 2009.
+The relocation of Question Time to Glasgow sparked some controversy, with former executive producer of the programme, George Carey, claiming the move from London to Glasgow would "editorially weaken the show and increase costs".